Kingsbury, Warwickshire: History

-The name Kingsbury is derived from the Saxon Chinesburie meaning 'royal fortified house' or 'Kings Fort'.
+The name Kingsbury is derived from the Saxon Chingesburie meaning 'Kings Castle' or 'Kings Fort'.
 The 'bury' part of the name means 'fort' or 'defensive work'.
-The location of the church and remains of a medieval home (Kingsbury Hall) above the river suggest a good location for a 'defensive' work.
 Kingsbury Hall (or Bracebridge Hall as it was their family home for many years) is now only part lived in as a farmhouse.
 It was a fortified manor house and the remains of a curtain wall can still be seen.
 Kingsbury was founded by the same Angles tribe that established Curdworth and Minworth.
 The village is mentioned in the Domesday survey.

-Two priests are recorded, so the church must have existed.
-So is Hemlingford Mill, which still exists.
-It was originally a water mill, used for many purposes including milling corn into flour and grinding gun barrels for muskets during the Napoleonic Wars.
+Kingsbury was also the name of a water mill, used for many purposes including milling corn into flour.
 Later it was used as a garden centre.
 A bridge was built across the River Tame near to the mill in 1783.
 This was a single carriageway so traffic lights were installed later on, until it was bypassed by a new road to serve the oil terminal in the 1960s.
 The central section of the old bridge was swept away by a flash flood in the early 1980s and was replaced with modern concrete.
 It is now used for pedestrians only.

 In 1473–74 during the Wars of the Roses there was a family dispute involving the Bracebridges and their distant relations, the Ardens (William Shakespeare's maternal ancestors) of Park Hall in Castle Bromwich.
 John Arden had fallen in love with Alice Bracebridge.
 John's father, Sir Walter, did not approve.
 John was kidnapped and taken to Bracebridge Hall.
 Sir Walter appealed to King Edward IV, who appointed Sir Simon de Montford of Coleshill and Sir Richard Bingham of Middleton to arbitrate.
 John and Alice were married in February 1474.
 In 1502 John inherited Park Hall in Castle Bromwich, while his younger brother Thomas settled at Wilmcote near Stratford-upon-Avon.
 Thomas had a son Robert who was the father of Mary Arden, William Shakespeare's mother.

 The stones of the church porch show evidence of arrow-sharpening grooves, sometimes said to have been done by soldiers but more probably by hunting parties or locals waiting their turn for the nearby village butts, as all males had to be proficient with a longbow.
 In 1686, Thomas Coton established one of the first poor schools in Kingsbury.
 Until the 19th century Kingsbury was a small hamlet, and the main landowner in the area was the Prime Minister Sir Robert Peel.
 The Birmingham and Derby Railway was built through Kingsbury in 1839 and industry was soon established, most notably coal mining and gravel extraction, which fuelled the expansion of the village.